Contact Bruce

 privileges.
 Read more here!

-- Alliance.
 Women are some of the most abused creatures on Earth.
-So, become an ally of women.
-For example: 5 Tips For Being An Ally, V-Day/One Billion Rising, 101 Everyday Ways for
+So, become an

 Men to Be Allies to Women.
+Also read here.

-- Patriarchy must be dismantled.
 The gender war must stop.
-Guys, learn how to connect to women.
+Guys, learn how to

 Not to be replaced by feminism, but by a fairer society, which would

 undoubtedly embrace much of what feminism offers.
+Also read here.

-- Sexism, bullying, hate speech, rape must become unacceptable.
+Sexism, bullying, hate speech, catcalling, harassment, rape

-- Curiosity and critical thinking must not be suppressed.
-Allow them!
-But we don't need hate speech.
+Curiosity and critical thinking must not be suppressed.

-- Cultures need to be purified of certain practices.
+need to be purified of certain practices.

 Cultures can claim certain acts to be cultural and therefore

-- Religions need to be purged of violent foundations.
+violent foundations.
 For example, if you read a book like Nomad by

 Ayaan Hirsi Ali, you can see how pervasive violence is as part of the